 The acting ambassador to Ukraine, Bill Taylor, told the inquiry that Mr Trump had made the release of the military aid conditional on Ukraine opening an investigation into the Bidens' dealings.
 He also said there was "an irregular, informal channel of US policymaking" in the country more generally.
 The White House denied this was the case.

 The president's personal lawyer, Rudy Giuliani, was subpoenaed for documents relating to Ukraine.
-Mr Giuliani has been central in pushing the allegations against the Bidens.
+He has been central in pushing the allegations against the Bidens.
 Mr Pompeo has also been served with a subpoena.

 But the most dramatic testimony came from Gordon Sondland, the US ambassador to the European Union.
 He told Congress that he was working at the "express direction" of the president when pressure was put on Ukraine to investigate the Bidens.
 Mr Sondland added that an offer of a White House visit for Ukraine's president was conditional on the country publicly announcing a probe.

-A Senate vote requires a two-thirds majority to convict.
-As it stands, this is unlikely given that Mr Trump's party controls the chamber.
-Unlikely, but not impossible.
+Over two weeks in January and February 2020, the Senate held a trial.
+A Senate vote requires a two-thirds majority to convict, so a guilty verdict was always unlikely given that Mr Trump's party controls the chamber.